The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds: Computations

 \begin{remark} The trace formula is unable to distinguish between two parameters $t_n, t_{n+1}$ which are very close versus equal on the nose.
-We do not know, in general or even in the particular examples of Census 0 and Census 2, how to compute the multiplicity of an eigenvalue having multiplicity greater than 1.
-On the other hand, as Census 2 admits an orientation reversing isometry \cite{HWp}, the multiplicities of the eigenvalues are all even; in particular, Figure \ref{booker2graph} suggests that the first eigenvalue has multiplicity 4.
+We do not know, in general or even in the particular examples of Census 0 and Census 2, how to compute the multiplicity of an eigenvalue having multiplicity greater than 1. \end{remark}